Aidin1999/Dissertation/readme.md

 2. **Configure Amplify**

     Follow the standard process for setting up or updating an Amplify project based on the uploaded configuration file.

+## sql_script.sql

+An SQL script for building a database schema from the SQLite file.
+This script is used to transform the raw data into a structured database.

+## mwd.sql

+MySQL Workbench file containing the proposed SQL schema.
+This file outlines the structure and relationships of the database tables as envisioned for the project.

+## Data.zip Files

+### soccer.sqlite and .csv files

+This SQLite file is downloaded from [Kaggle Soccer Dataset](https://www.kaggle.com/datasets/hugomathien/soccer).
+It contains raw soccer data intended for non-commercial use.

 ## Testing